 Organizations must respond swiftly and effectively to IOCs to, ideally, prevent loss of data and other damages.
 If the threat progresses, however, the goal becomes containing the threat to prevent further damage to the organization, or to implement a disaster recovery plan.

 This process, known as incident response (IR), is an all-hands-on-deck effort.
 It requires quick thinking by incident responders on the front lines (system quarantines, patching, etc.), but also strategic action from employees, managers, public relations teams and other stakeholders whose jobs are to maintain business operations and mitigate reputational fallout.
 It’s not a matter of if, but when your law firm gets breached.
 Incident response is your last line of defense.

 Security Operations Center

 All of the above are central components of the security operations center (SOC), a critical element of any modern cybersecurity strategy.
 For law firms, the combination of full-time expertise, a SIEM, continuous monitoring and incident response seemed like a pipe dream, and up until recently, it was.

-Today, however, SOC-as-a-service is a viable option for law firms unable to budget millions of dollars to create and operate their own SOC.
-The Arctic Wolf SOC-as-a-service delivers the required components–security expertise (via Concierge Security™ Teams), SIEM technology, continuous monitoring, threat detection and incident response—all at a predictable, subscription-based cost.
+Arctic Wolf® security operations solutions deliver the required components–security expertise (via Concierge Security® Teams), SIEM technology, continuous monitoring, threat detection and incident response—all at a predictable, subscription-based cost.